rwtennant/pelorus/README.md

   * standard deviation

 ## What's next for Pelorus?
-Plenty of thoughts of how I can continue to extend and make Pelorus better... here are a few ideas;
+Plenty of thoughts of how I can continue to extend and make Pelorus better... here are a few ideas:
 * Deploy it as a SaaS offering
 * Make it multi-tenant
 * Add the ability to drill into a field and see and explore the its values